Sutto/api_smith/README.md

 Making it possible for you to hook in at multiple stages to further specialise your Smash objects for specific API use cases.

-## {APISmith::Client} - Making API Clients Sexy
+## APISmith::Client - Making API Clients Sexy

-{APISmith::Client} is a collection of tools built on top of [HTTParty](https://github.com/jnunemaker/httparty) that adds tools to make writing API clients simpler.
+APISmith::Client is a collection of tools built on top of [HTTParty](https://github.com/jnunemaker/httparty) that adds tools to make writing API clients simpler.
 Namely, it adds:

 ### Configurable Endpoints

 Put simply, even though HTTParty adds the `base_uri` class option, there are times where we want to be able to create a class of base logic but still vary a common part of the URI.
-For this, {APISmith::Client} supports endpoints.
+For this, APISmith::Client supports endpoints.
 Essentially, a path part that is prefixed to all paths passed to `get`, `post`, `put` and `delete`.

 Using this in your client is as simple as calling the `endpoint` class method - e.g.: